How to Stand Up For What’s Right, Even When It Feels Intimidating

 PeopleImages.com

-If you’re not used to speaking up, start with smaller, less intimidating situations.
-Practice expressing your opinions in safe spaces, such as with close friends or family members.
-As you gain confidence, you can gradually tackle more challenging situations.
+If you’re not used to speaking up, don’t feel like your first act has to be a massive public protest.
+Start with smaller, less intimidating situations where the risk is lower.
+Practise expressing your opinions in safe spaces, such as with close friends or family members who you know will listen.
+As you gain confidence in those small moments, you can gradually tackle more challenging situations in the workplace or your community.
+It’s a muscle that gets stronger every single time you use it.

 9. Take a break or step back if you’re feeling overwhelmed or emotionally drained.